The Diaries of Queen Liliuokalani of Hawaii, 1885–1900

 - About the Book

-The gaps in Lili‘u’s commentary on certain crucial political events are due to the turbulence of 1890s Hawaiian politics.
-The Lili‘uokalani diaries for 1887, 1888, 1889-short version, 1893, and 1894 are a part of the group of documents known as the “seized papers” that are now held by the Hawai‘i State Archives.
-These are among the records seized by order of Republic of Hawaii officials in 1895, after they had taken the Queen into custody with the intent of obtaining evidence that she had prior knowledge of the counterrevolution.
+The Liliuokalani diaries for 1887, 1888, 1889 (short version), 1893, and 1894 are a part of the group of documents known as the “seized papers” that are now held by the Hawaii State Archives.
+These are among the records seized by order of Republic of Hawaii officials in 1895 with the intent of obtaining evidence that she had prior knowledge of the 1895 counterrevolution.
 The government eventually turned these documents over to the territorial archives in 1921, four years after the death of the Queen.
 Four of the diaries transcribed here were not seized and remained in the Queen’s possession; today these are in the Bishop Museum.
-The important 1889-long version diary is now in the private collection of a member of the Dominis family and its contents appear here in publication for the first time.
+The important 1889 (long version) diary is now in the private collection of a member of her family and its contents appear here in publication for the first time

 - David W. Forbes is an internationally recognized historian and bibliographer specializing in aspects of the history of Hawaiʻi.
 He is also the author of the four-volume Hawaiian National Bibliography 1780–1900 (University of Hawaiʻi Press and Horden House).